Coalescing-fragmentating Wasserstein dynamics: particle approach: Introduction

 Next we briefly describe the main idea of proof of Theorem~\ref{theorem_existence_in_general_case1}.
 The first part of the theorem is proved using a finite particle approximation.
 We first construct a solution to equation~\eqref{f_the_main_equation} if $\xi$ and $g$ are step functions, using the Dirichlet form approach.
 This corresponds to the case of a finite particle system.
 Then we approximate any $\xi$ and $g$ by step functions and show that solutions to~\eqref{f_the_main_equation} are tight and every limiting process solves equation~\eqref{f_the_main_equation}.
 The tightness argument is based on the control of the particle mass, and is rather standard.
-We recall that, in the case of the modified Arratia flow (if $\xi=0$), the tightness follows from the estimate \cite[Lemma~4.1]{Konarovskyi:2017:EJP}, which can be proved using the coalescing of particles.
+We recall that, in the case of the modified massive Arratia flow (if $\xi=0$), the tightness followed from the estimate \cite[Lemma~4.1]{Konarovskyi:2017:EJP}, which can be proved using the coalescing of particles.
 Now, particles do not coalesce.
 But we can control the integral $\int_0^t\p\{m(u,s)<r\}ds$ (see lemmas~\ref{lemma_estim_of_mass},~\ref{lemma_estim_of_mass_near_0} and~\ref{lemma_estim_of_mass_near_1}).
 This is enough for the tightness in Section~\ref{section_tightness_results}.

 A very complicated problem is to check that a limiting process satisfies SDE~\eqref{f_the_main_equation}.
-For the modified Arratia flow we showed this, using the fact that a number of distinct particles at each positive time is finite and decreases as time increases because particle coalesce (see Theorem~5.5~\cite{Konarovskyi:2017:EJP}).
-In the sticky-reflected case of interaction, one can prove that the system contains an infinitely many of distinct particles.
-Namely, if $\xi$ is strictly increasing, then the random set of times at which the particle system consists of an infinite number of distinct particles is tight in $[0,\infty)$ (see our forthcoming paper~\cite{Konarovskyi:2019_OU}).
-So, we cannot use the methods which works for the modified Arratia flow.
+For the modified massive Arratia flow, we showed this, using the fact that the number of distinct particles at each positive time is finite and decreases as time increases because particles coalesce (see Theorem~5.5~\cite{Konarovskyi:2017:EJP}).
+In the sticky-reflected case of interaction, the model also consists of a finite number of distinct particles (clusters) for almost all times.
+However, an infinite number of distinct particles can appear.
+More precisely, with probability 1 the system admits an infinite number of distinct particles on a dense subset of the time interval if and only if $\xi$ takes an infinite number of values~\cite[Theorem~1.1]{Konarovskyi:TVP:2021}.
+Therefore, we cannot use the methods which work for the modified massive Arratia flow.